ELECTRICAL SAFETY AT HOME

 Safety switches are in place in your switchboards for a reason to keep you and your family safe when something electrically is not functioning properly.

 So do not ignore a safety switch that constantly trips.
 Call us at Metro Electrical 24 Hour Electricians to inspect your home for any electrical fault.
-We are available 24/7 and will do not charge a call out fee.
+We are available 24/7

 Metro Electrical 24 Hour Electricians would like to give you some advice on keeping you and your family and friends safe in your home.
 When renovating or painting do not attempt to remove any light or power outlet switches from the wall.
 If the power or light is turned off there is still live wire attached at the back of them.
 We advise you to use masking tape around these switches.
 Also if you are cleaning walls be aware as to not let any water come in contact with any lighting or power outlet switches.
 This can cause the power to trip or even cause an electric shock to yourself.